Applications for the Documentary Audio Recognition Award (DARA) are now closed and will reopen in spring 2020.

 Is there a deadline for applying to the Documentary Audio Recognition Award?

 Yes.
 The Documentary Audio Recognition Award is awarded annually, and is open for applications until the deadline of midnight BST on Friday 8th May 2020.
-Programmes must have been broadcast or publicly available between 8 May 2018 and 8 May 2019.
+Programmes must have been broadcast or publicly available between 8 May 2019 and 8 May 2020.

 Can I submit more than one proposal per cycle?